Children's Minnesota history

 In 1953, a group of Junior League members and physicians incorporates the Children’s Hospital of Minneapolis and begins fundraising.
 The Children’s – Minneapolis Association emerges from the group of Junior League supporters.

-In 1959, the Lang Wing of Children’s – St. Paul is dedicated in honor of Theodora H. Lang, the first woman president of the board of trustees.
+In 1959, the Lang Wing of Children’s – St. Paul is dedicated in honor of Theodora H. Lang, the first female president of the board of trustees.
 Mrs. Lang served on Children’s board for more than 60 years.

 In 1967, Arnold Anderson, MD, is named medical director and chief executive officer of the Minneapolis children’s hospital even before it is built.
 In 1969, ground is finally broken on Chicago Avenue.